 How to Build an Amazon FBA Business (When Starting from ZERO)

-Now you know how you can deal with the logistics and what private labeling is, let’s dive into everything from setting up your Amazon account to picking a winning product to sell, to launching your product.
+Now you know how you can deal with the logistics and what private labeling is, let’s dive into everything from setting up your Amazon seller account to picking a winning product to sell, to launching your product.

 This business model has quite a few moving parts and might seem overwhelming to begin with, heck I even wrote a whole book on it, but I will condense everything I can into this post to give you the best overview possible.